VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Event Sourcing

-The intial implementation of the event sourcing infrastructure is extremely basic: the team intends to replace it with a production quality event store in the near future.
+The initial implementation of the event sourcing infrastructure is extremely basic: the team intends to replace it with a production quality event store in the near future.
 This section describes the initial, basic, implementation and lists the various ways it must be